 - Medical Conditions: A letter from a licensed medical physician, doctor of osteopathy or licensed clinical psychologist recommending a Reduced Course Load on the basis of a medical condition for which you have and are receiving care.
 The letter does not need to detail the diagnosis or treatment but must specify whether the recommendation is for part-time study or no study (0 credits).
 The letter cannot be dated more than 30 days before the start of the term for which the RCL is requested.

-- If you are requesting RCL for “Completion of Course of Study” because this is your final semester of required courses, you may drop off your request form at the International Center's front desk.
+- If you are requesting RCL for “Completion of Course of Study” because this is your final semester of required courses, you may drop off your request form at the International Center's front desk or submit via email to email@example.com.
 The U-M International Center will determine your eligibility for RCL and report your RCL to SEVIS.

-- If you are requesting RCL for “Academic Difficulties” or “Medical Condition”, you must meet with an International Student Advisor.
-Call 734.647.0658 or meet with an advisor during Walk In Advising Hours.
-If you are requesting an RCL for Completion of Studies you do not need to meet with an International Center Advisor in person.
-Please bring your RCL application to the Internaitonal Center front desk during normal business hours.
+- If you are requesting RCL for “Academic Difficulties” or “Medical Condition”, you must meet with an International Student Advisor by virtual appointment.
+If you are requesting an RCL for Completion of Studies you do not need to meet with an International Center Advisor.
+Please submit your RCL request via email to firstname.lastname@example.org.

 - The U-M International Center will determine your eligibility for RCL, report your RCL to SEVIS, and generate a new I-20 for you.
 The documented RCL authorization will be printed on page 2 of the I-20.
 You will then be notified to pick up your new I-20.